 Key points:

-• In the top right corner of the Consensus Meter, you'll see the number of papers that contributed to the results
+In the top left corner of the Consensus Meter, you'll see the number of papers that contributed to the results

-• In the search results, each paper used in the Consensus Meter will be tagged accordingly with "Yes", "Possibly", "No", or "Unknown".
+In the search results, each paper used in the Consensus Meter will be tagged accordingly with "Yes", "No", "Possibly", or "Mixed".

 How to use the Consensus Meter